and it is human nature to take the ground for granted, but the fundamental question is

 For LBJ everything was a pissing contest.
 He took up space – all of it – with pure brute force.
-To call LBJ a bully would be like calling Harvey Weinstein a sexual harasser.
 But once I realized that identifying a viper in the grass wasn’t a moral failing, LBJ was a good starting point in my attempt to develop a philosophy for choosing teams.

-If I was suddenly separated from every human tie that binds me to earth – a familial Holocaust – by what metric do I pick a team?
+If I was suddenly separated from every human tie that binds me to earth – a familial Holocaust – by what metric would I pick a team?

 (And how much time do I waste realizing this first necessity?
 A team.
 Allies.
 The person you would call from a jail cell.
 If there’s not a single soul that would slog through a system of entrenched bureaucratic Hell for you, get transferred 50 times, hung up on 25, and spend the better part of two days on hold, then for you, falling into a jail cell in a large swath of America for something as minor as an unpaid speeding ticket is falling into a black hole.
 You have no eyes, there.
 You know nothing.
 Nothing.
 The only thing you know about your entire fate and future requires you to have convinced at least one other human to be ready to go to war for you, without question.
 You need your own little NATO.
 And you have to choose it from scratch.

 If you won’t take up the jail hypothetical–